Pantagrueliste/Amanuensis/README.md

 language processing and large language models, it is designed to accelerate normalization tasks for large-scale text data, transforming old and complex texts into a more digestible format.
 This preparation is crucial for further digital analysis and manipulation.
-With Amanuēsis, you can make your text data more legible and accessible, accelerating and streamlining a long and rebarbative process.
+With Amanuēsis, you can make your text data more legible and accessible, accelerating and streamlining an otherwise long and rebarbative task.

 ## Features